 - Ceramic Products Sales Engineer

 - HVAC Commercial Salesperson (Heating, Ventilation, and Air Conditioning Commercial Salesperson)

 Job Demand for Sales Engineers

-There were about 74,900 jobs for Sales Engineer in 2016 (in the United States).
+In the United States, there were 74,900 jobs for Sales Engineer in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Sales Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.
+The BLS estimates 8,300 yearly job openings in this field.

 The states with the most job growth for Sales Engineer are Nevada, Utah, and Washington.
 Watch out if you plan on working in Wyoming, Vermont, or New Mexico.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Sales Engineer ranges between $58,430 and $165,350.